• Skip to primary navigation

 It’s no wonder seasonal local strawberries are some of the most anticipated and loved fruits.

-After enjoying them “au natural,” some attempt to make the strawberry season last all year by freezing, drying, or transforming them into delicious jams and jellies.
+After enjoying strawberries “au natural,” some people attempt to extend strawberry season all year by freezing, drying, or transforming them into delicious jams and jellies.

 Fresh strawberries are also great for creating last-minute no-bake desserts.
 While many people may think of pairing them with sweet ingredients like cream and sugar, many other options exist for great flavor and versatility.